inderpal2406/markdown/README.md

 - [ ] Open a pull request.

 ## How to type bold letters?
 Bold letters are generated using double ** symbol in start and end of the text.
-Example is as below:
-**This is bold text**
+For example, **This is bold text**

 ## How to type Italic styled letters?
 Italic letters can be typed using a single `*` in start and end of the words.
-For example,<br>
-*This is Italic text*
+For example, *This is Italic text*

 ## How to quote text?